 Day Trading vs Investing

-The truth is, day traders and long-term investors both make money, and both lose money.
+The truth is, momentum traders and long-term investors both make money, and both lose money.
 Both are viable forms of trading!
-Some successful long-term investors lose their money when attempting to day trade, and some traders can’t pick a good long-term investment.
+Some successful long-term investors lose their money when attempting to momentum trade, and some traders need help to pick a good long-term investment.

 What amount of time are you able to commit to trading?
 Are you a busy parent working 9-5 and unable to look at the markets during the day?
 Or are you flexible and able to participate during the busy opening and closing power hours?

 You’ll need to spend time on serious introspection.
 How will you react when a trade goes against you?
 Are you able to keep your emotions in check?
 Can you stick to your strategy, or will you panic and sell only to have the stock reverse?
 How will you handle money conversations with your spouse?
 Will they think you’re gambling with your family’s livelihood?

 If this sounds too demanding, momentum trading is not a good fit for you.
 However, swing trading options, for example, are quite flexible.
 Not to mention it’s a great way to capitalize on the moves in the market.
 Whereas, with investing, the majority of time is spent in research and plotting your approach for the long term.

 Falsehoods vs Reality